Last Updated on June 7, 2021

 - Clean your pool skimmer

-- Enjoy a Clean Pool: Ideal daily use swimming pool leaf skimmer for fast, easy and efficient cleanup of leaves and debris from pools, spas and ponds.
-A excellent long lasting net with a little bit of...
+- Enjoy a Clean Pool: An ideal daily use swimming pool leaf skimmer net for fast, easy, and efficient cleanup of leaves and debris from pools, spas, ponds, and kids pools.
+An excellent long lasting net...

-- 5 Foot Lightweight Net: Durable fine mesh net with frame dimensions of 12" wide at the bottom and tappers down to 10" at the top, and the net length is 12" long.
-Aluminum pole consists of 5 connecting...
+- 5 Foot Lightweight Net: Durable fine mesh net with frame dimensions of 12" wide at the bottom and tapers down to 10" at the top, and the net length is 12" long.
+The aluminum pole consists of 5...

 - Skim Fine Debris: The fine mesh net allows it to collect very small debris at a time.
-Skimmer maneuvers easy through out the pool for fast cleaning.
+Skimmer maneuvers efficiently throughout the pool for fast cleaning.

-- Safe & Easy to Use: The durable plastic frame is safe for use in all types of pools and it won't mar pool liners.
+- Safe and Easy To Use: The durable plastic frame is safe for use in all types of pools, and it won't mar pool liners.
 Customize the length of the net by removing the pole sections to suit the use for...

 We recommend scheduling your weekly maintenance on the same day that you clean your pool last week.
 Let’s say you did your weekly tasks on Saturday, then on next Saturday you do it again, this way you won’t forget.